adgayle/aws-saa-study-guide/saa.md

     * Requires an agent installed to send logs
 * Use scripts or CloudWatch Agent to send custom metrics

+## CloudTrail
+* Per AWS account and per region (recommended to enabled in all)
+* Consolidate to S3 for paying account or dedicated account for logs
+* Can log all API calls to AWS (since everything uses an API call)

 ## Security Groups
 * Up to 5 applied to each EC2 instance
 * All outbound allowed by default